Ultravisor/ultravisor/docs/development/setup.md

 }'
 ```

 Now, it's possible to connect through the proxy.
-By default, Supavisor uses port
+By default, Ultravisor uses port
 `6543` for transaction mode and `5432` for session mode:

 ```